clairecc94/Project_Node/README.md

-Screenshots :
+# Expenses Tracker User Guide

+## Description
+Our web application is an expense tracker, to easily manage you dispense and allow you to visualize, modify,add, delete transactions.

+## Key Features

+1. URL Not working :
-404 page if URL is not working :
+The screen will show a 404 page if the URL is not working :
 ![image](https://github.com/user-attachments/assets/1e81703f-6338-44cf-b684-02df49d66522)

+2. Homepage:
+Displays recent transactions from the last two months (the rest is in alltransaction page).
+A blue border appears when hovering over a transaction.
+Provides quick access to transaction details.
-Home page : (transactions here are transaction of 2 month ago only, all trnasactions in alltransaction page)
+Home page :
 ![image](https://github.com/user-attachments/assets/30d9a63c-8bee-4e47-b39d-37c7fa5e296c)

 Home page with blue border if we pass mouse on a transaction :
 ![image](https://github.com/user-attachments/assets/4ac32587-8a7d-43eb-9661-fc132f11027e)

+3. Transaction details:
+Displays detailed information about a specific transaction.
+Includes options to edit or delete the transaction.

 Detail of a transaction :
 ![image](https://github.com/user-attachments/assets/67af31c3-a26c-4f1d-89ed-9d6dcb680bec)